ScribeLab Writer

 3. Novelty

 Your dissertation must make some form of original contribution to the existing literature.
-Cambridge's faculty guidance clarifies that originality does not need to mean coming up with a world-shattering new theory.
-It can emerge through the careful comparison of different texts or critical viewpoints, reading a text in light of a new critical framework, or taking an idea already outlined by a researcher and developing their insights further.
+Cambridge's faculty guidance clarifies that originality does not require coming up with a world-shattering new theory.
+It can emerge through careful comparison of different texts or critical viewpoints, by reading a text in light of a new critical framework, or by taking an idea already outlined by a researcher and developing it further.

 For most students, novelty means applying an established framework to a new context, examining a well-studied phenomenon in a new population or time period, or combining two bodies of literature that have not previously been connected.